isc-projects/stork/doc/usage.rst

 to specify at most one IPv4 address.
 In the case of the DHCPv6 servers, it is possible to specify multiple IPv6 addresses and delegated prefixes.

+The DHCPv4 `siaddr`, `sname` and `file` fields can be statically assigned to the clients using host reservations.
+The relevant values in Kea and Stork are:
+`Next Server`, `Server Hostname`, and `Boot File Name`.
+You can only set these values for the DHCPv4 servers.
+The form lacks controls for setting them when editing a DHCPv6 host.

 It is possible to associate one or more client classes with a host.
 Kea servers assign these classes to the DHCP packets received from the client having the host reservation.
 Client classes are typically defined in the Kea